 Then after graduating from high school, his friends stay in Nagoya, while he moves away to go to school in Tokyo.
 In his sophomore year, without any explanation, his four friends abruptly and without any explanation cut him off.
 During that same year, another friend does the same.
 These inexplicable losses devastate him to the point where he contemplates suicide.

 Later while in his mid-30s, Tsukuru is encouraged by a new girlfriend to confront his past and find out what happened years ago between him and his friends.
 Tsukuru goes on a journey to discover the truth and to recover his happiness.

-Colorless Tsukuru is pretty much a purely realistic novel by Murakami.
+Colorless Tsukuru is a purely realistic novel by Murakami.
 I don’t think there is an ounce of magical realism in the whole book.

 I loved this book because having just experienced something similar to what Tsukuru went through, I could really relate.

 I love mysteries, and this novel had a compelling mystery.
-I really wanted to know why his friends stopped communicating with Tsukuru kept me glued to my couch on a beautiful Saturday afternoon.
+I really wanted to know why his friends stopped communicating with Tsukuru.
+It kept me glued to my couch on a beautiful Saturday afternoon.